ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Keys.rst

 property.
 Keys can be handled via the onPressed and onReleased signal properties.

-The signal properties have a
-`KeyEvent </sdk/apps/qml/QtQuick/KeyEvent/>`__ parameter, named *event* which contains details of the event.
+The signal properties have a :ref:`KeyEvent <sdk_qtquick_keyevent>` parameter, named *event* which contains details of the event.
 If a key is handled *event.accepted* should be set to true to prevent the event from propagating up the item hierarchy.

 Example Usage
 -------------